dustinpfister/videoground-blog-posts/README.md

-# videoground-blog-posts
+# videoground-blog-posts content collection

-The aim here is to have a collection of [videoground](https://github.com/dustinpfister/videoground) projects to create videos that I then upload to yuotube to then emped in my various blog posts on my [website here at Github Pages](https://dustinpfister.github.io/).
-As of this writing this is my first and most active collection of content that I made using my videoground electronjs applaction that I work on a little now and then.
+The aim here is to have a collection of [videoground](https://github.com/dustinpfister/videoground) projects to create videos that I then upload to [Youtube](https://www.youtube.com/user/javaweaver) to then emped in my various blog posts on my [website here at Github Pages](https://dustinpfister.github.io/).
+As of this writing this is my first and most active collection of content that I made using my videoground electronjs application that I work on a little now and then.

 <div align="center">
     <a href="https://www.youtube.com/watch?v=AzuB6ExUE64">